-Ventilation Options for COPD
+Ventilation Options for COPDSkip to the navigation

 Mechanical ventilation means having a machine help you breathe.
 If you have COPD, you may need this treatment when your breathing problems suddenly get worse and stay worse.
 These breathing attacks are called COPD exacerbations or flare-ups.

 This treatment is usually used until you are able to breathe better.
 In rare cases, it is used as long-term therapy in your home or a care facility.

 - Noninvasive: Nothing is inserted into your mouth or throat.